 Executive Director

-Jen hails from the Bluegrass region of Kentucky.
-She’s worked in public libraries, and has done communications work in the fields of environmental education & sustainability, city government, and higher education.
+Jen is a Kentuckian who planted roots in Maine.
+She’s worked in nonprofits for 15 years, spanning public libraries, environmental education & sustainability, city government, and higher education.
 She served as an AmeriCorps VISTA for 3 years in the London Ferrill Community Garden, a radical space where members grew healthy and free food for the community.
 She has a B.A. in English and French from Transylvania University and a M.A. in French from the University of Kentucky.
+She enjoys hiking in the woods and reading a good book.

 Operations Director